-Past funding: CVTG (NIH); APQA; WSP; Tech Launch Arizona; BIO5 Institute; Desert Tech; WAESO (NSF); NVRQS; NIH; NSF; Arizona Department of Commerce; BMD; University of Arizona
+Past funding: WET (NSF); CVTG (NIH); APQA; WSP; Tech Launch Arizona; BIO5 Institute; Desert Tech; WAESO (NSF); NVRQS; NIH; NSF; Arizona Department of Commerce; BMD; University of Arizona

 Objective: Paper microfluidics for medical diagnostics.

-Researchers: Tu San Park, Cayla Baynes, Soohee Cho, Tigran Nahapetian, Serge Dogbevi, Jessica Mergener
+Researchers: Tu San Park, Cayla Baynes, Soohee Cho, Tigran Nahapetian, Jessica Mergener, Andrew D'Arcangelis

 |1.
 Smartphone attachment for quantifying the band intensities from lateral flow assays.